-Joey Holcomb was promoted to the post of assistant coach and recruiting coordinator in July of 2015.
+Joey Holcomb was promoted to the post of assistant coach and recruiting coordinator in July of 2015, and will enter his third season in the same position in 2018.
 He previously served three seasons as UNCG's volunteer assistant coach.

 With Holcomb's help, the UNCG offense compiled a Southern Conference-best batting average for two consecutive years from 2013-14.
 In addition to the stellar batting averages, the Spartans ranked in the top 50 nationally in numerous offensive categories.
 Holcomb helped lead the Blue and Gold to a fourth-place finish in the SoCon standings in 2015 – the squad's highest ranking since 2011.

 In 2013, Holcomb mentored Cambric Moye who was selected by the Los Angeles Angels of Anaheim in the Major League Baseball First Year Player Draft.
 Moye hit .303 in 53 games while also tallying 59 hits, six home runs and 35 RBI.
 He was also named the Southern Conference Player of the Week after hitting .529 to help the Spartans to a 3-1 week that included a series win over No. 22 Georgia Southern.

 During his second season with the program, Holcomb led the catching staff to a .980 fielding percentage as they snuffed out over 25 percent of all steal attempts.

 Prior to his arrival at UNCG, Holcomb spent four seasons as assistant head coach at Huntingdon College.
 His on-field duties included working directly with Hawks' outfielders and catchers.
 Holcomb helped mentor utility player Grant Brown and catcher Joseph Odom to D3baseball.com All-South Region accolades.
 Odom became Huntingdon's first ever player to be drafted after three seasons.
 Odom was selected by the Atlanta Braves in the 13th Round of the 2013 MLB Draft.